How to filter on a pivot table

 4. Click “OK” to apply the filter to your pivot table.

-See also How to pronounce familiarity
+See also How to apply for an italian passport

 By applying filters to your pivot table, you can focus on the data that matters most to your analysis.
 This allows you to spot trends, identify patterns, and draw meaningful insights from your data.